allanlopesprado/itil4-foundation-ptbr/en/README.md

 ## 🚀 Installation (Step-by-Step)

 ### 1️⃣ Prerequisite (Mandatory)
-Install the **AllInOne** Add-on in your Anki to enable multiple-choice cards.
+Install the **Multiple Choice** Add-on in your Anki to enable multiple-choice cards.
 1. In Anki, go to **Tools** > **Add-ons**.
 2. Click **Get Add-ons**.
 3. Paste the code: `1566095810` and restart Anki.